-Below you will find information on Nebraska’s statute of limitations laws.
+Below you will find Nebraska lawsuits news & updates, as well as additional information on information on Nebraska’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling Nebraska sexual assault cases has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Nebraska settlements received by sexual abuse and assault survivors and a list of Nebraska’s ‘credibly’ accused priests released by Nebraska’s Dioceses.

 Nebraska Statute of Limitations for Sexual Abuse & Assault

 Based on the language of the statute, Nebraska appears to have made great progress towards helping survivors of sexual abuse get civil justice.
 However, the state’s civil SOL has only been eliminated against individuals who committed the sexual abuse.
 The civil SOL for an entity who may have enabled the abuse is capped at age 33, which is on the lower end of the spectrum when compared to many other states, and means Nebraska could be doing much more to help survivors.

 Criminal Statute of Limitations Laws for Nebraska